BCV-Uniandes/MATIS/README.md

 $ tar -xzvf MATIS.tar.gz
 ```

-2. Locate the downloaded data into a directory named ```data``` inside this repository.
+2. Locate the downloaded data into this repository's directory named ```data```.
 In the end, the repo must have the following structure

   ```tree
   MATIS